zohozer/Vipers/README.md

 About
 =======
-Vipers: Components for Rhinoceros/Grasshopper started by Tang Chi
+Vipers: Components for Rhinoceros/Grasshopper developed by Tang Chi

 Screenshots
 ===========